 A little bit about me

 Becoming a writer was something I dreamt of doing when I was younger — more years ago than I care to count — but did not have the confidence to give it a go.
-Recently, after a long career in admin, I returned to university where I studied classics and ancient history, with a bit of mediaeval thrown in.
+Recently, after a long career in admin, I returned to university where I studied classics and ancient history, with a bit of medieval thrown in.
 This proved to be something of a catalyst.

 Initially, I intended… hoped… to continue along the academic path, but several things intervened, and I had to put that plan on hold.
-Then, my husband — yes, it’s all his fault — asked whether I’d ever thought about channelling my love for all things ancient into a book.
+Then, my husband — yes, it’s all his fault — asked whether I’d ever thought about channeling my love for all things ancient into a book.
 I confess, I laughed… a lot… but his suggestion refused to be ignored.
 Not even sure I had the talent to come up with an original idea, I realised, I wanted to try.

 My favourite historical period is Ancient Rome, specifically the first century AD, so this became my starting point.
 After coming up with, and discarding, various scenarios, I found an essay I’d written which mentioned Masada.
 Although I have never visited this site, it haunts me; so much history swirls around it.
 The more I researched, the more compelled I felt to set my first novel there.
 The Pomegranate Tree is the beginning of a tale which spans two thousand years, connecting the lives of two women and the two men who love them.